anpaza/linux_vfd/README.md

 - Display controllers based on the following chips should be 100% compatible:
   PT6964, SM1628, TM1623, FD268.
+- Display controllers compatible with FD620 also seems to work.

 What was not tested but COULD work:

 - The Linux input event code has not been tested yet due to missing hardware.
   However, I believe it should work, because I have tested it by modifying the code so that it thinks some hardware buttons are pressed.

+To use this driver, copy the subdirectory vfd into AMLogic kernel tree, into the directory drivers/amlogic/input/.